Said Ali al-Shihri: Guantanamo medical records

 On 16 March 2007, the Department of Defense published records of the captives' height and weights.
-Al Shihri's height was reported as 62 inches tall.
+Al-Shihri's height was reported as 62 inches tall.
 His weight was recorded 46 times between his arrival on 21 January 2002, when he weighed 138 pounds, and 19 November 2006, when he weighed 171 pounds.

 Repatriation

 On 25 November 2008, the Department of Defense released a list of the dates captives departed from Guantanamo.

 According to that list he was repatriated to Saudi custody on 9 November 2007, with thirteen other men.

 The records published from the captives' annual Administrative Reviews show his repatriation was the subject of formal internal review procedures in 2005, 2006 and 2007.

 But the Board's recommendations from the 2007 review—the only one to be published—were redacted.

 The conclusion the Designated Civilian Official authorized was also redacted.

 At least ten other men in his release group were not repatriated through the formal review procedure.

 Peter Taylor writing for the BBC News called the Saudis repatriated on 9 November 2007 with al-Shihri, "batch 10".

-He wrote that the BBC's research had found this batch to be a problematic cohort, and that al Shiri and four other men from this batch were named on the Saudi most wanted list.
+He wrote that the BBC's research had found this batch to be a problematic cohort, and that al-Shihri and four other men from this batch were named on the Saudi most wanted list.